How different is different?

-When creating successful products designers must balance the distinctiveness of new products while also maintaining their recogniseability and brand identity.
+When creating successful products designers must balance the distinctiveness of new products while also maintaining their recognisability and brand identity.
 When designing branded products designers and marketing personnel often struggle to understand the changes that need to be made in product appearance to reflect a certain marketing strategy.
-In this project we researched ways to more objectively review product appearance to allow designers to justify their work in the terms best understood by marketeers.
+In this project, we researched ways to more objectively review product appearance to allow designers to justify their work in the terms best understood by marketers.
 The end goal being to help find the “sweet spot” between distinctiveness and brand identity.

 This project focused on beer packaging.
 Working with Crown Lager we were able to define the Crown design DNA and how it has evolved over the lifetime of the Crown Brand.
 From there we could define the types of design changes to make depending on market conditions.
 We also reviewed the state of Crown’s major competitors and were able to specify the type of styling changes that would best help Crown to innovate their product without alienating loyal customers.